eugenioLopezRamos/slika-photography/README.md

 _heroku_
 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production

-_public front end_

-- change the bottom bar and contact tab logos to something on the server.
-- Same treatment for touch scrollbtn move as for mousedrag

 _admin panel front end_

 - Sort files into files and folders, right now it looks messy.